Rockpile AVA

 Rockpile is an American Viticultural Area (AVA) located in northern-most area of Sonoma County, California overlapping the northwestern corner of Dry Creek Valley appellation and adjacent to the southwestern shores of Lake Sonoma on the southern Mendocino Range.
-It was established on February 28, 2002 as the nation's 145^{th}, the state's 84^{th} and Sonoma County's twelfth appellation by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Jack W. Florence Sr. on behalf of the Rockpile Appellation Committee, proposing a viticultural area named "Rockpile."
+It was established on February 28, 2002 as the nation's 146^{th}, the state's 88^{th} and Sonoma County's twelfth appellation by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Jack W. Florence Sr. on behalf of the Rockpile Appellation Committee, proposing a viticultural area named "Rockpile."
 The viticultural area encompasses approximately 15400 acre containing eleven vineyards cultivating about 160 acre that lie at or are above the 800 ft contour line.
+The plant hardiness zone ranges from 9a to 10a.

 History

 The area delineated in this petition contains three well established entities long known by the name Rockpile.
-Rockpile was the name given to an obviously rocky peak situated about 15 mi from the Sonoma County Pacific coast and just a few miles south of Mendocino County.
+It was the name given to the obvious rocky peak situated about 15 mi from the Sonoma County Pacific coast and just a few miles south of Mendocino County.
 Historian Cathy Park described the formation of "La Roca Monte Rancho" in 1911 and the subsequent development of the name Rockpile, as follows: In 1911, Cap Ornbaum convinced a group of wealthy friends to join him in forming a land investment partnership.
 Their first purchase was the Bee Springs Ranch on the Northwest slope of Rockpile Peak.
 He then engaged in tough negotiations to purchase the bordering Rockpile Ranch which included all of Rockpile Peak.
 About that time one of Ornbaun's partners came up with the name "La Roca Monte Rancho" for the partnership.
 Their expertise in accumulating land was far greater than their expertise in the Spanish language and the land holdings grew over time eventually extending from Rockpile Peak to the Bishop homestead for a total of about 21000 acre.
 The property was soon referred to simply as Rockpile Ranch.
 Ornbaun and his family ran sheep on the property and entertained many guests from San Francisco in the hunting lodge they developed on the property.
 To manage the vast area, they divided the ranch into three sections each with a resident ranch manager.
 The sections were referred to as Rockpile 1,2, and 3.
 The old Bishop Ranch was Rockpile 3, and that was the main headquarters.
 During the Depression much of the property was sold, but 18000 acre of the Rockpile Ranch were kept intact and stayed in the Ornbaun family.
 By the late 1930's it was one of the largest sheep ranches in Northern California and folks from Cloverdale to Healdsburg began referring to the general region as "Rockpile".
 By then the road winding up the mountains and along the ridge to the main headquarters of Rockpile Ranch, had become Rockpile Road reflecting the adoption of the name for the high country.
 It should be noted that Rockpile Ranch is identified by that name on the USGS Map entitled Big Foot Mountain - 1991.